Son of Sardaar 2

 Son of Sardaar 2 is a 2025 Indian Hindi-language comedy film directed by Vijay Kumar Arora and jointly produced by Ajay Devgn, Jyoti Deshpande, N.R.
 Pachisia and Pravin Talreja.
-A standalone sequel to the 2012 film Son of Sardaar, it stars Ajay Devgn, Mrunal Thakur, Ravi Kishan, Sanjay Mishra and Sahil Mehta.
-It is also the posthumous film of Mukul Dev.
+A standalone sequel to the 2012 film Son of Sardaar and a remake of the 2017 Turkish comedy Aile Arasında, it stars Devgn, Mrunal Thakur, Ravi Kishan, Sanjay Mishra and Sahil Mehta, with Mukul Dev posthumously making his final film appearance.
 In the film, a man fakes being a war hero to assist a couple in gaining their parents' approval for their marriage.

 Principal photography began in July 2024 and took place in Edinburgh, London, and Chandigarh, India.
 Initially scheduled to release on 25 July 2025, the film was released on 1 August 2025.
-It received mixed reviews from critics.
-The film was a box office failure.
+It received mixed to negative reviews from critics.
+The film was a box office disaster.